 - Data Processor shall implement the technical and organisational security measures set out in its Data Pro Statement.
 In implementing the technical and organisational security measures, Data Processor shall take into account the state of the art and the costs of implementation, as well as the nature, scope, context and purposes of the processing and the intended use of its products and services, and the risk in processing the data of varying likelihood and severity inherent to the rights and freedoms of Data Subjects that are to be expected considering the nature of the intended use of Data Processor's products and services.

-- Unless explicitly stated otherwise in the Data Pro Statement, the products and services provided by Data Processor shall not be equipped to process special categories of personal data or data relating to criminal convictions and offences.
+- Unless explicitly stated otherwise in the Data Pro Statement, the products and services provided by Data Processor shall not be equipped to process special categories of personal data or data relating to criminal convictions and offenses.

 - Data Processor seeks to ensure that the security measures it shall implement are appropriate for the manner in which Data Processor intends to use the products and services.